Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 **Chorus:**
 Echoes of humanity, resounding through the night.
-Voices intertwine, embracing fading light.
+Voices intertwine, embracing the fading light.
 Echoes of humanity, reaching for the stars.
-Together we stand as the world moves on.
+Together we stand, as the world moves on.

 **Bridge:**
 Through the storms and silent cries,